whittle-org/whittle/docs/tutorials.md

 ## Evaluating Sub-Networks

 The following workflow allows you to evaluate checkpoints of a sub-network using the [Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness/tree/main).
+Have a look [here](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks#tasks) for a list of all available tasks.

-It runs standard validation to measure metrics like accuracy, loss, and resource usage, helping you choose the best sub-network for your application.
+The workflow runs standard validation to measure metrics like accuracy, loss, and resource usage, helping you choose the best sub-network for your application.

 ```bash
 python whittle/evaluate_network.py sub_networks/sub_network_0/ \